mohammedinoue/WcfCertificateSecurityExamples/MutualSSLSelfHostedAuthentication/README.md

 Our client uses WebRequestHandler since that will allow us to tie our HttpClient with our certificate information

+We also need to attach a callback for our clientHandler to tell it what to do upon receiving the server certificate.
+This is done by setting clientHandler.ServerCertificateValidationCallback to a function, in this case called ServerCertificateValidationCallback.
+Where like in the server side custom validator, it checks if the certificate exist in the **TrustedPeople** store.

 We then load the certificate from the machine we are on and attach it to the clientHandler.
-We set the clientHandlers authenticationLevel to
-MutualAuthRequested

 Finally we hook our client up with the client handler we have created